aztfmods/.github/profile/README.md

 ## Welcome 👋
 This space contains a collection of terraform repositories dedicated to azure cloud.
-With the help of this codebase, it will be
-possible to quickly create workloads or projects using reliable, tested and production-grade terraform modules.
+These codebases contain reliable and production-grade modules that will allow you to easily create workloads or projects in Azure.

-This approach is ideal for teams that are adopting open source processes in order to work and collaborate more
+This approach is particularly useful for teams that are embracing open source processes and seeking to work more efficiently through innersourcing strategies.
-effectively using innersourcing strategies.

 ### Standards: